PlanBernhard/PowershellMenuScreen/README.md

 # PowershellMenuScreen
-An interactive menu for powershell (commercial use is not allowed!)
+An interactive menu for powershell.
+Commercial use is not allowed!